message/iata/QA.md

 - This does not apply to:
 - passengers arriving from Australia, Bangladesh, Brunei Darussalam, China (People's Rep.), Cuba, Hong Kong (SAR China), Iceland, India, Ireland (Rep.), Japan, Korea (Rep.), Macao (SAR China), Malaysia, Mauritius, Mexico, Myanmar, Nepal, New Zealand, Oman, Pakistan, Philippines, Singapore, Sri Lanka, Thailand or Viet Nam;
 - nationals and residents of Qatar with a COVID-19 vaccination certificate issued in Qatar showing that they were fully vaccinated at least 14 days before arrival;
 - nationals of Bahrain, Kuwait, Oman, Saudi Arabia and United Arab Emirates and their accompanying family members and domestic workers.
-They must have a COVID-19 vaccination certificate issued in Bahrain, Kuwait, Oman, Saudi Arabia or United Arab Emirates.
-Vaccines accepted are AstraZeneca, Covishield, Johnson & Johnson, Moderna, Pfizer/BioNTech and Sinopharm.
-They must have received:
+They must have a COVID-19 vaccination certificate issued in Bahrain, Kuwait, Oman, Saudi Arabia or United Arab Emirates showing that they were fully vaccinated at least 14 days before arrival.
+Vaccines accepted are: AstraZeneca, Covishield, Johnson & Johnson, Moderna, Pfizer/BioNTech and Sinopharm.
-- the single vaccine dose of Johnson & Johnson at least 14 days before arrival, or
-- the second vaccine dose of AstraZeneca, Covishield, Moderna, Pfizer/BioNTech or Sinopharm at least 14 days before arrival.
-More details can be found at <a href="https://tinyurl.com/w52x7pvb">https://tinyurl.com/w52x7pvb</a> ;
+More details can be found at <a href="https://tinyurl.com/w52x7pvb">https://tinyurl.com/w52x7pvb</a>;
 - passengers younger than 18 years residing in Qatar traveling alone or with family members.
 Family members must have a COVID-19 vaccination certificate and must have received the second vaccine dose at least 14 days before arrival;
 - passengers older than 75 years residing in Qatar and one escort.
 They must reside in the same place as the escort;
 - pregnant women and breastfeeding mothers with an infant younger than 2 years, residing in Qatar.
 They must be accompanied by their husband or a relative who must have a COVID-19 vaccination certificate and must have received the second vaccine dose at least 14 days before arrival.
 They must reside in the same place as their husband or relative;